abetusk/dev/wiki/Future-Predictions.md

 ($ \$360 \cdot 10^{12} $) ([src](https://www.credit-suisse.com/about-us/en/reports-research/global-wealth-report.html)).
 If Bitcoin is capped at 21M coins and establishes itself by storing %20 of the $\$$360T, this gives $ \frac{ \$360T \cdot 0.2 }{ 21M BTC } \approx \$3.4M/BTC $.

+---

+*UPDATE*: If we estimate Bitcoin's growth at about 27% per year, this gives us about a 5-7 year time frame for when 1BTC will reach $1M.

+As of this writing, this gives us an estimate that BTC will start to become ubiquitous around 2026 to 2028.

 Energy Production
 ---